COeXISTENCE-PROJECT/RouteRL/README.md

 collector = SyncDataCollector(env, policy, ...)  # collects experience by running the policy in the environment (TorchRL)

-# training of the autonomous vehicles while human agents follow fixed decisions learned in their training phase.
+# training of the autonomous vehicles; human agents follow fixed decisions learned in their training phase
 for tensordict_data in enumerate(collector):

     # update the policies of the learning agents